cloudflare/cloudflare-docs/content/rules/reference/page-rules-migration/_index.md

 **Context:**

-You configured a Page Rule to enable automatic redirect from HTTP to HTTPS for all subdomains of `example.com` and the `example.com` domain itself:
+You configured a Page Rule to perform an automatic redirect from HTTP to HTTPS for all subdomains of `example.com` and the `example.com` domain itself:

-* **URL** (required): `*example.com/*`
+* **URL** `*example.com/*`
 * **Setting**: Always Use HTTPS

 **How to migrate**:

-1. Create a dynamic redirect to always redirect HTTP requests to HTTPS for any hostname that contains `example.com`:
+1. Create a [dynamic redirect](/rules/url-forwarding/single-redirects/) to always redirect HTTP requests to HTTPS for any hostname that contains `example.com`:

     <div class="DocsMarkdown--example">